 Farmer Mike likes the positive, magical side of Halloween, so many of his pumpkin faces are happy.
 But he often lets the pumpkin shape dictate the face, “If the pumpkin looks awkward and grumpy, so will the resulting sculpture.”
 Fan favorites over the seasons have included everything from Spooky Trees to Puff the Magic Dragon, to the Wells Fargo stagecoach.
 Pop culture characters such as Charlie Brown, Yoda, and Minions have all made pumpkin appearances; no two carvings are ever identical.
 Over three decades Farmer Mike has sculpted hundreds of festival pumpkins, making him one of the most popular and enduring traditions at the event.

 “When our kids were little we took annual Polaroid photos with them next to Farmer Mike pumpkins.
 Now we carry on the tradition with pumpkin selfies of our children’s children.
 The pumpkins are family!” - 2019 Festival attendee, Redwood Shores, CA.

-In October of 1986, wearing a pair of orange overalls, “Farmer Mike” Valladao first stepped onto a stage at the world-famous Half Moon Bay Art & Pumpkin Festival with a knife in his hand.
+In October of 1986, “Farmer Mike” Valladao first stepped onto a stage at the Half Moon Bay Art & Pumpkin Festival with knife in hand.

 Apparently they did.
 The nightly news picked it up.
 That led to national attention and even an appearance on The Tonight Show.

-Outside of Half Moon Bay, Mike has demonstrated his carving talents at the State Fair of Texas, the San Diego Zoo and has been featured in Boys Life Magazine as well as the Old Farmer’s Almanac.
+Outside of Half Moon Bay, Mike has demonstrated his carving talents at the State Fair of Texas, the California Academy of Sciences, Interop New York, and the San Diego Zoo.
+He has been featured in Boys Life Magazine as well as the Old Farmer’s Almanac.